Open vs. Closed Rhinoplasty

 Learn More About Open vs. Closed Rhinoplasty Procedures

 There are two surgical approaches to altering the nose’s appearance, but there are significant differences in the methods, recovery times, side effects, and results.
-For those wanting more substantial changes to their nose, closed rhinoplasty may be the best option as it allows for more dramatic changes to bone and cartilage.
+For those wanting more substantial changes to their nose, closed rhinoplasty may be the best option, as it allows for more dramatic changes to bone and cartilage.
 However, open rhinoplasty is excellent for minor changes to the nose, as it restricts the procedure’s abilities and precision.

 It is essential to note that an open rhinoplasty will produce more side effects during an extended recovery period.
 Despite this, many patients opt for the procedure to achieve more significant changes to their noses.
 Reach out and learn more about open vs. closed rhinoplasty to determine which method is best for your needs.